 I’ve always been ambivalent about Master in Fine Arts programs, which have mushroomed since the 1980s into something many writers feel is essential to their success.
 But is it?
 I was lucky to begin my career at a time before MFA’s achieved the elitist status they enjoy today.
-Here’s a letter from Ed Southern, executive director of the North Carolina Writers Network, that pretty much sums up my own view of MFA programs, good and bad.
+Here’s a letter from Ed Southern, executive director of the North Carolina Writers Network, written just before the pandemic closed everything down.

 From the North Carolina Writers Network Newsletter, Spring 2019

 I was talking some time ago with a representative from a major grantor, who let slip their surprise at the importance some of their grant panelists have placed on whether or not an individual applicant holds a Master’s of Fine Arts (MFA) degree in creative writing.
 Some panelists, this representative said, reject out-of-hand any applicant who does not have an MFA, feeling that those writers must not be truly serious about their art and craft.